-But if one global ISP is viable business, there will be competitors which must be interconnected
+But if one global ISP is viable business, there will be competitors which must be interconnected at center: small # of well-connected large networks

 ... and regional networks may arise to connect access nets to ISPS

 ... and content provider networks (e.g., Google, Microsoft, Akamai) may run their own network, to bring services, content close to end users